fityannugroho/img-dl/README.md

 USAGE
   $ imgdl <url> ...
 [OPTIONS]
+  $ imgdl <path> [OPTIONS]

 PARAMETERS
   url   The URL of the image to download.
 Provide multiple URLs to download multiple images.
-        In increment mode, the URL must contain {i} placeholder for the index, only one URL is allowed, and the '--end' is required.
+        In increment mode, the URL must contain {i} placeholder for the index, only one URL is allowed, and the '--end' is required. path  The path to a local file that contains a list of image URLs.

 OPTIONS
   -d, --dir=<path>          The output directory.
 Default: current working directory